Fody/AsyncErrorHandler/README.md

-Fody.AsyncErrorHandling
+Fody.AsyncErrorHandler
 ==================

 ## What?

-Fody.AsyncErrorHandling is an extension for weaving exception handling code into applications which use async code.
+Fody.AsyncErrorHandler is a [Fody](https://github.com/SimonCropp/Fody) extension for weaving exception handling code into applications which use async code.

 ## Why?